Who Actually Reports Crypto to the IRS — and What the Data Reveals

 A recent study using actual IRS population-level data found that only 32–56% of cryptocurrency holders may be reporting their gains to the IRS.
 That's a massive gap — and the reasons behind it are more interesting than I expected.

 The study is by Jeffrey Hoopes, Tyler Menzer, and Jaron Wilde (2026), titled "Who reports cryptocurrency to the IRS?"
 It's one of the first papers to use U.S. administrative tax data at a population level to study crypto investors.
-And the picture it paints is nuanced — it's not just about people dodging taxes.
-It's about a new asset class colliding with an old system, and what happens when the rules haven't fully caught up.

 What makes the timing interesting: crypto sits at a policy crossroads.
 President Biden signed an executive order in 2022 calling for a "whole-of-government approach" to digital assets.
 Meanwhile, President Trump has floated the idea of a strategic Bitcoin reserve and even eliminating taxes on certain crypto gains.
 Whether the future brings tighter reporting or looser taxation — understanding who's currently in the system (and who isn't) matters for either direction.